Areas Of Service

-Parenting coordination is dispute resolution process which is child-focused.
+Parenting coordination is a dispute resolution process which is child-focused.
 It is a process which supports parents who continue to experience conflict with one another post-separation/divorce as they attempt to meet their children’s needs.

 By having a neutral third party assisting in communication, the stress of day-to-day disagreements can be alleviated.
 Issues can be resolved through mediation and/or arbitration if needed, all while avoiding the use of Courts.
 This process can help lessen the strain of the post-separation conflict.

 Reunification/reconciliation therapy is a means to facilitate contact and communication between a parent and child whose relationship has broken down, sometimes as a result of high conflict issues between parents.

 The process involves individual meetings with each parent, meetings with the children, and eventually meetings between the children and parent(s).
 The goal is to help bridge the relationship between the parent and the child, while respecting the child's wishes and concerns.

 Brief Access Supervision

 Supervised access services are offered on very short term basis from 1 - 3 visits.
 The purpose is to initiate access between the child and their parent (or other identified individual) when it has not been occurring for a period for of time.

 Interactions are observed and documented in the form of a written report which can then be filed with the Court.

 Therapy is offered to help to help support children, teens, and adults, individually or together, through the separation and divorce process.